cwarden45/Bastu_Cat_Genome/basepaws_Dental_Health_Test/README.md

  - [This blog post](https://blog.healthypawspetinsurance.com/cat-cavities-and-tooth-resorption) says that they are different from human cavities, but uses the term "cat cavity" to describe feline tooth resorption and mentions 50% as a prevalance for a "mild cat cavity" (as I understand it).

 I am not sure if how much is something like the presence of 1 small "cat cavity" versus something needing tooth extraction (or other serious medical procedure).
-From what I understand, I think it would be odd for the tooth resorption frequency to be higher than the periodontal disease frequency, but I am thinking about disease severe enough to require surgical intervention (and I am not sure if that matters and/or explains why the Banfield report above can be <1% while the citations above are much higher, closer to what is in the basepaws reports.
+From what I understand, I think it would be odd for the tooth resorption frequency to be higher than the periodontal disease frequency, but I am thinking about disease severe enough to require surgical intervention (and I am not sure if that makes a big difference in the prevlance estimates, possibly to the extent of the difference in the minimal and maximal estimates?).

 [This page](https://icatcare.org/advice/dental-disease-in-cats/) provides information about a variety of dental diseases, and I believe uses the term "Feline resorptive lesions (FRLs)" to refer to tooth resorption (citing a high frequency).